 And then, of course, healing the gut, healing the liver and sometimes supporting the adrenal glands because the adrenal glands are often burnt out for a lot of people because just burnt out from chronic inflammation and chronic stress.

-So the free videos on my website they will introduce you to some of the protocols I use to heal the gut, liver, the adrenal system.
+So the free videos on my website they will introduce you to some of the protocols I use to heal the gut, liver, the adrenal system and how to reverse adrenal fatigue naturally.
 And also there's a very nice emotional healing exercise actually people can do to get more comfortable with their vulnerable parts inside of them, because sometimes we walk around with shame about our anger, about our fear, about our judgments.
 So we control our own emotions inside so we are in an inner conflict based on society's expectations or what we assume society wants of us and how we label our emotions.
 And there's a beautiful exercise there which I've made for you which will help you really kind of dance between feeling these feelings and not feeling these feelings and suddenly feeling that there's no shame around some of these feelings, and then you can go deeper into your own essence and be really connected to your source energy and your authenticity.

 Talia: I hope everybody is going to go to drameet.com and check the Free Holistic Medicine Courses Online because it just sounds absolutely incredible.
 Dr. Ameet, thank you so much for sharing all of this with us.
 It's inspiring to listen to you.
 And I hope that he inspired you all to just take action right now because your future is in your hands.